Ashen-MG/web-app-for-3d-processing/backend/README.md

 pip install -e .
 ```

-Prerequisites for open3d on ubuntu:
+Prerequisites for open3d on Ubuntu:
 `apt-get install ffmpeg libsm6 libxext6 -y`

 ## Development
-In create python venv run
+In created python venv run
 ```
 python api/app.py dev
 ```
-Note: `python api/app.py prod` might be useful to simulate production version
+Note: python api/app.py prod might be useful to simulate the production version
-during the development but Flask doesn't recommend it as real production
+during the development but Flask
+doesn't recommend it as a real production server
-server (see <a href="#deployment-ubuntu-linux">Deployment</a> section).
+(see <a href="#deployment-ubuntu-linux">Deployment</a> section).

 ### Conventions
 Endpoints are defined as rules in `api/app.py` by filling up url, view, and